obscraft23/altmap/README.md

 # altmap
-A package for alpine climbers to handle GSI raw data
+A package for alpine climbers to handle GIS data